larsiusprime/firetongue/README.md

     "$EVIL_STRING","I will break it with commas, and "quotation marks" !!!",

 But I wouldn't push it.
-Use these characters instead of quotes if you can: “ ”, or else use one of firetongue's special replacement characters to deal with it:
+Use these characters instead of quotes if you can: “ ”, or else use one of firetongue's special replacement characters to deal with these situations:

     <Q>  = Standard single quotation mark ( " )
     <LQ> = Fancy left quotation mark ( “ )
     <RQ> = Fancy right quotation mark ( ” )
     <C>  = Standard comma
     <N>  = Line break
+    <T>  = Tab

 FireTongue will automatically look for those characters and replace them on the fly.
 This is way easier than trying to get the parser to not choke on a cell with tons of standard commas, quotation marks, and line breaks inside of it.

-Finally, all firetongue CSV files MUST begin with two header fields -- "flag" and "content", like this:
+Finally, all firetongue TSV/CSV files MUST begin with two header fields -- "flag" and "content", like this:

+TSV:

+    flag	content

+CSV:

     "flag","content",

 Advanced Use
 --